 It is exceedingly common in the United States and responsible for frequent primary care visits.
 Common causes include iron deficiency, vitamin B12 deficiency, chronic kidney disease, gastrointestinal bleeding, and surgical blood loss.
-Cases that have an unclear etiology or that are associated with other blood cell line abnormalities typically require referral to a hematology-oncology specialist.
+Cases with unclear etiology or associated with other blood cell line abnormalities typically require referral to a hematology-oncology specialist.

-In 2008, about 98 million people over age 80 were diagnosed - the word population at that time was approximately 6.7 billion.
+In 2008, about 98 million people over age 80 were diagnosed - the world population was approximately 6.7 billion.
 Approximately 3%-50% of elderly men and 3-40% of elderly women have anemia.
 Hospitalized older adults have the highest prevalence.
 Nursing home residents are also at increased risk.

 Signs and Symptoms